Bailiffs And High Court Writs (HCEO).

 • The bailiff LOOKED LIKE POLICE

-If a bailiff wears clothing adorned with police-like insignia or carries items, such as a badge resembling those used by police officers, with the intention to deceive or impersonate a police officer, they commit an offence under Section 90 of the Police Act 1998.
-If you record such conduct on video, you have grounds to report the bailiff to the police.
+If a bailiff, or anyone else, wears attire such as police body armour or police-like markings, or carries equipment or an article (such as flashing a police-like badge or warrant card) with intent to deceive or impersonate a police officer, they are committing an offence under Section 90 of the Police Act 1998.
+As a member of the public, if you witness such an act and capture it on video, it is your duty to report it to the police.

 • Learn More